 The largest version of GPT-3 has 175 BN Parameters, 96 Attention Layers and 3.2 MN Batch Size

 Here are the details of the different variants of GPT-3 model:

 Many of the NLP tasks discussed in this blog can be performed by GPT-3 without any gradient, parameter updates or fine tuning.
 This makes it a Task-Agnostic Model as it can perform tasks without any or very few prompts or examples or demonstrations called shots.

-The following image displays a Zero / One / Few-Shot based task accuracy comparison for various sizes of the model (in terms of parameters) for a simple task to remove random symbols from a word with the number of in-context examples ranging between 10 to 100.
+The following image displays a Zero / One / Few-Shot based task accuracy comparison for various GPT-3 model sizes (in terms of parameters) for a simple task to remove random symbols from a word with the number of in-context examples ranging between 10 to 100.

 The “Fake News” Conundrum

 Earlier, the release of the largest model of GPT-2 was briefly stalled due to a controversial debate of it being capable of generating fake news.
 It was later published on Colab notebooks.
 In recent times, however, this has been quite common and the real news themselves have been hard to believe!